"Most embarrassing moment of my life"

 Scotland: Bride ponders wedding cancellation after bachelorette party

 She feels “hurt” because some of these girls were considered “very close friends” of hers and “I didn’t expect to be so brutally rejected without notice.”
-She admits the failure left her deeply disturbed.
-The devastated bride-to-be now also fears some guests will not show up on her wedding day – which is just seven weeks away.
+She admits the failure had a lasting effect on her.
+The devastated bride-to-be also now fears some guests will not show up on her wedding day – which is just seven weeks away.
 “I’m seriously considering canceling the whole thing and just eloping to avoid the fear of people letting them down again,” she said.

 #embarrassing #moment #life